Inpatient Treatment Greensboro, NC

 When a guest enters residential treatment, they are assessed by our medical team and a plan is developed for their detox needs.
 The average guest spends 1-5 days detoxing under 24/7 medical monitoring.
 During this time they are also participating in therapeutic programming.
 This allows guests to seamlessly continue their treatment process as they complete their detox.
 Fellowship Hall offers detoxification services only as part of a full treatment experience.

-Our Primary program includes therapeutic assessment, individualized treatment plan development, individual counseling, group therapy, a grief group for those experiencing unresolved loss, a week-long recovery management track for those who have had a relapse where they can autopsy the relapse and identify signs/symptoms of relapse patterns so they can more effectively manage their recovery, psycho-educational lectures, recovery skill building, biofeedback, as well as an activities program and yoga classes.
+Our Primary program includes therapeutic assessment, individualized treatment plan development, individual counseling, group therapy, a grief group for those experiencing unresolved loss, a week-long drug and alcohol recovery management track for those who have had a relapse where they can autopsy the relapse and identify signs/symptoms of relapse patterns so they can more effectively manage their drug and alcohol recovery, psycho-educational lectures, drug and alcohol recovery skill building, biofeedback, as well as an activities program and yoga classes.
 The average guest spends 3-6 weeks in residential treatment based on individual needs determined by the treatment team.
-The goal of residential treatment is to allow individuals, whose lives have been disrupted by alcohol or drug use, to physically and emotionally stabilize so they can begin to learn important skills for recovery.
+The goal of residential treatment is to allow individuals, whose lives have been disrupted by alcohol or drug use, to physically and emotionally stabilize so they can begin to learn important skills for drug and alcohol recovery.

 Please Note: Fellowship Hall is committed to providing high quality, compassionate, and safe guest care and ensuring the safety of our workforce.
 To that end, Fellowship Hall has implemented a universal mask-wearing policy for guests, visitors, and employees on our campus.
 Guests and staff are required to wear a mask when they are unable to maintain social distancing of at least six feet between themselves and another person.
 Guests are asked to bring masks upon admission; masks will be supplied to those that need one.